AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/07_Create_First_Cosmos_DB_Project/README.md

 ### Creating a database

-The `create_database` method is used to create a database.
-If the database already exists, an exception is thrown, therefore verify the database already exists before creating it.
+The `create_database_if_not_exists` method is used to create a database.
+If the database already exists, the method will retrieve the existing database.

 ```python
 db: DatabaseProxy = client.create_database(database_name)